-During 2021 the Board made a number of key strategic decisions that are outlined in Directors' duties and key decisions on page 11.
-In addition, the Directors continue to discuss ongoing business matters, including the performance of the Group; the response to the Covid-19 pandemic and maintaining operational performance: and reviewing our risk register in light of the regulatory changes within the utilities sector.
+During 2022 the Board made a number of key strategic decisions that are outlined in Directors' Duties and Key Decisions on page 12.
+In addition, the Directors continue to discuss ongoing business matters, including the performance of the Group; the response to inflation and maintaining operational performance; and reviewing our risk register in light of the regulatory changes within the utilities sector.

 The Group is governed through its Board, and supported by its Executive Committee.
+Both the

-Both the Board and the Executive Committee have extensive experience within the utilities and infrastructure asset management sector which are critical to support sound business decisions.
+Board and the Executive Committee have extensive experience within the utilities and infrastructure asset management sector which are critical to support sound business decisions.
 The Group has a Group Governance and Compliance Policy that outlines the overarching governance principles that define the Board's commitment to good governance, and maintaining the highest standards in the conduct of its business.